James Pearson (rugby union): Military career

-He served with the 9th Battalion, Royal Scots during the war.
+He served as a Private with the 9th Battalion, Royal Scots during the war.
 Following the Second Battle of Ypres, he was shot and killed by a sniper while going for water in Sanctuary Wood in May 1915.

+He is buried at Sanctuary Wood Cemetery (plot VE 27) but also remembered on the special memorial to the 133 rugby players killed in the Great War, at Fromelles in north France.